abiti2714/ETS0768-15/String_Method/README.md

   fillchar: (optional) characters which need to be padded.
 If it’s not provided, space is taken as the default argument.
 - Returns:-
   Returns a string padded with specified fillchar and it doesn’t modify the original string.

+- String count() Method

+  The count() method in Python returns the number of times a specified substring appears in a string.
+It is commonly used in string analysis to quickly check how often certain characters or words appear.

+- Syntax of count() Method :- string.count(substring, start = 0, end = len(s))
+- Parameters :-
+  substring (required): The substring we want to count within the original string. start (optional): The index position in the string where the search should begin.
+Default is 0. end (optional): The index position in the string where the search should stop.
+Default is the length of the string (i.e., up to the end).
+- Return Type :-
+  The count() method returns an integer representing the number of times the specified substring appears within the given range of the string.

+Strings encode() method

+String encode() method in Python is used to convert a string into bytes using a specified encoding format.
+This method is beneficial when working with data that needs to be stored or transmitted in a specific encoding format, such as UTF-8, ASCII, or others.
+-Syntax of encode() method
+string.encode(encoding=”utf-8″, errors=”strict”)
+-Parameters
+encoding (optional):
+The encoding format to use.
+The default is "utf-8".
+Examples include "ascii", "latin-1", "utf-16", etc.
+-Return Type
+Returns a bytes object containing the encoded version of the string.

+- String endswith() Method
+  The endswith() method is a tool in Python for checking if a string ends with a particular substring.
+It can handle simple checks, multiple possible endings and specific ranges within the string.
+This method helps us make our code cleaner and more efficient, whether we’re checking for file extensions, validating URLs or processing text.
+  -Syntax of endswith() Method:
+  str.endswith(suffix, start, end)
+  -Parameters:
+  suffix: Suffix is nothing but a string that needs to be checked.
+  start: Starting position from where suffix is needed to be checked within the string.
+  end: Ending position + 1 from where suffix is needed to be checked within the string.
+  -Return:
+  Returns True if the string ends with the given suffix otherwise return False.